mn-pollinators/pollinator-facts/src/facts/stiff-leaved-goldenrod-1.md

   name: "Bees: An Identification and Native Plant Forage Guide"
 category: Plant
 ---
 Preferring well-drained soil, stiff-leaved goldenrod is common along roadsides and dry prairies.

-This species is more commonly visited by female bees than male, due to it flowering earlier than other goldenrod species.
+This species is more commonly visited by female bees than male due to flowering earlier than other goldenrod species.